-The Company recorded revenue of \$792,935 during the three months ended March 31, 2013 from the sale of blood plasma collected in our FDA licensed Georgia-based blood plasma collection center compared to revenue of \$4,400 for the three months ended March 31, 2012.
-The revenue for the quarter ended March 31, 2013 was primarily attributed to sales made pursuant to a plasma supply agreement entered into with Biotest Pharmaceuticals Corporation, or Biotest, during June 2012, under which Biotest purchases normal source plasma from our Georgia facility to be used in their manufacturing.
-The Company has not generated any revenue from its therapeutics/research and development business.
+We recorded total revenues of \$1,107,341 during the three months ended September 30, 2013 and \$360,338 for the three months ended September 30, 2012.
+Product revenue was \$1,088,452 for the three months ended September 30, 2013, from the sale of blood plasma collected in our FDA-licensed, GHA-certified Georgia based blood plasma collection center compared to product revenue of \$360,338 for the three months ended September 30, 2012.
+Product revenue for the quarter ended September 30, 2013 was primarily attributed to sales made pursuant to our plasma supply agreement with Biotest during June 2012, under which Biotest purchases normal source plasma from our Georgia facility to be used in their manufacturing.
+The increase in product revenue of \$728,114 was attributed to increased advertising and promotions to attract more plasma donors as well as the expansion of additional plasma donor equipment.
+For the three months ended September 30, 2013, license revenue was \$18,889, which relates to services provided by Biotest in accordance with our license agreement with them.
+There was no license revenue for the same period in 2012.
+We have not generated any revenue from our therapeutics, research and development business.

-Cost of Sales
+Cost of Product Revenue

-Cost of sales were \$529,046 for the three months ended March 31, 2013, and \$2,200 for the comparable prior-year period.
-The cost of sales for the three months ended March 31, 2013 was related to the costs associated with the sale of normal source plasma.
+Cost of product revenue was \$726,245 for the three months ended September 30, 2013, and \$144,691 for the comparable prior-year period.
+The increased cost of product revenues for the three months ended September 30, 2013 and 2012 was related to the costs associated with the increased production and sale of normal source plasma.